MiamiOH/puppet-lastpass/README.md

 - `manage_package`: [Boolean] Manage the LastPass CLI package.
 You must configure the appropriate repo.
 Defaults to true.
 - `package`: [String] The name of the LastPass CLI package to install.
 Defaults to 'lastpass-cli'.
 - `lpass_home`: [String] The string to set as the $LASTPASS_HOME value in the profile script.
 Should work for any logged in user.
 Defaults to '$HOME/.lpass'.
-- `lpass_agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
-Setting this to 0 disables the timeout.
-Defaults to 3600.
+- `user`: [String] The user to be configured for non-interactive lpass use.
+Requires that lastpass::user_home and lastpass::group be set.
+The module does NOT create this user.
+- `group`: [String] The group that will own lastpass::user_home.
-- `home`: [String] A valid path for suitable for $LASTPASS_HOME.
-If username and/or password are given, they will be written to the corresponding files at this location.
+- `user_home`: [String] A valid path corresponding to $LASTPASS_HOME for lastpass::user.
+The username and password will be written to the corresponding files at this location.
 Defaults to undef.
-- `username`: [String] The LastPass username for automated login.
-Requires the home parameter.
+- `user_username`: [String] The LastPass username for automated login.
+Requires the user_home parameter.
 Defaults to undef.
-- `password`: [String] The LastPass password for automated login.
-Requires the home parameter.
+- `user_password`: [String] The LastPass password for automated login.
+Requires the user_home parameter.
 Defaults to undef.
+- `user_agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
+Setting this to 0 disables the timeout.
+Defaults to 3600.

 ### Private Classes